 It has become a mantra of business growth.
-Rumors circulate that companies which continually expand are much better than companies who focus on other aspects of their activity such as quality improvement or product development.
+Rumors circulate that companies that continually expand are much better than companies who focus on other aspects of their activity such as quality improvement or product development.

 Maybe, you want to organize a small party for your employees’ children or pay benefits for their hard work?
-You are the decision maker.
+You are the decision-maker.
 You know best how to allocate your profits to achieve the best results.